justinfeng10/ecem202a_project/docs/proposal.md

 ## 7. Metrics of Success

 Since accuracy is not a metric of success in source separation, additional metrics will be needed.
 Objective metrics such as the source-to-distortion ratio can be used to analyze the quality of the sources themselves.
 On both the Arduino and the TensorFlow model, tests could be run to see if the model can correctly predict the present target sounds under various circumstances (one target present, both targets present, transitions between the two targets, etc.).
+This means a method of providing an output that signifies the presence of a target is necessary as well.
 Subjective metrics such as analyzing the resulting spectrograms or playing back the separate signals could be used as well.

 ## 8. Execution Plan